Crazzy-novus/Call_2_known-flutter-project/README.md

 Please note that for major changes, you should open an issue first to discuss what you would like to change.

-## License

-(Add your license information here to inform users about their rights and responsibilities when using your software.)
 ```

-Please replace the placeholders with the actual information about your project.